Paramahamsa: Etymology

 In keeping with the construct of Sanskrit, which often layers multiple meanings upon or within words, Hamsa may also be a religious pun or allegory with a philosophical meaning.
 One such etymology suggests that the words 'aham' and 'sa' are joined to become 'hamsa'; aham is 'I' or 'me' and sa is 'he', together meaning 'I am he'.
-Here, 'I' refers to the jivatma or jivatama, the living soul, and 'he' the paramatma or paramatama or supreme soul (the alternative spellings are due to differing Romanisations of the Sanskrit words).
-This relationship reflects of Advaita philosophy, which advocates the oneness of jivatma and paramatma.
+Here, 'I' refers to the jivatma or jivatama, the living soul, and 'he' the paramatma or paramatama or supreme soul (the alternative spellings are due to differing Romanisations of the Sanskrit words).This relationship reflects of Advaita philosophy, which advocates the oneness of jivatma and paramatma.
 The word aham is common to many Eastern religions.
 From aham is derived ahamkara or ego.

+Paramahansa Upanishad

+The Paramahansa Upanishad is one of the 108 Upanishadic Hindu scriptures, written in Sanskrit and is one of the 31 Upanishads attached to the Atharvaveda.
+It is classified as one of the Sannyasa Upanishads.
+According to Ramanujacharya, Paramhansa is one of the forms of Lord Vishnu who imparted vedas to Lord Brahma in the form of Divine Swan as per Vishnu-Sahasranama.

+The Upanishad is a discourse between the Hindu god Brahma and sage Narada.
+Their conversation is centered on the characteristics of Paramahansa (highest soul) Yogi.
+The text describes the monk as a Jivanmukta, a liberated soul while alive, and Videhamukta is liberation in afterlife.

+The Upanishad, in its opening and concluding hymns, emphasises the primacy of infiniteness of the Brahman and the Universe, with the Brahman representing the infinite.The Upanishad's theme is presented in four hymns as an explanation by Lord Brahma to Narada's query on the aspect of the path of the Paramahansa Yogis.

 Mythology

 The hamsa (swan) is the vahana, the mount or vehicle, of the god Brahma.
 In the Vedas and the Purânas it is a symbol for the soul/Soul.
 The hamsa is said to be the only creature that is capable of separating milk from water once they have been mixed; symbolically this is the display of great spiritual discrimination.
 It is symbolic for a spiritually advanced being who is capable of controlling the breath energy in such a way that he only absorbs pure vibrations from all the different energies the world contains.
 To the Paramahamsa (the supreme celestial Swan) on the other hand, the whole of creation is God himself, there is nothing else but God alone.
-This person is a fully realized soul, completely liberated from all bonds with the world, who knows no obligations, no likes or dislikes.
+This person is a fully realised soul, completely liberated from all bonds with the world, who knows no obligations, no likes or dislikes.
 He is without any needs because he is completely immersed in God.

 Theology

-Paramahamsa, as a religio/theological title, is applied to an adept class of Hindu renunciates, liberated, realized masters who, having attained the supreme yogic state, or nirvikalpa samādhi, can always distinguish between the Real (sa) from the unreal (ham).
+Paramahamsa, as a religion / theological title, is applied to an adept class of Hindu renunciates, liberated, realised masters who, having attained the supreme yogic state, or nirvikalpa samādhi.

-The hamsa mantra indicates the sound made by the exhalation ("ha") and inhalation ("sa") of the breath.
+The hamsa mantra indicates the sound made by the inhalation ("ha") and exhalation ("sa") of the breath.
+And the space between inhalation -exhalation is denote with the sound ("ma").
+Hence it's called ("Hamsa").